netless-io/window-manager/docs/app-context.md

 <h2>UI (box)</h2>

-     box is the default UI created by whiteboard for all apps All operable UI parts of the application are within the bounds of the box
+Box is the default UI created by whiteboard for all apps.
+All operable UI parts of the application are within the bounds of the box.

 - **context.getBox()**